clv1/pubmed-institute-matching/README.md

 ### Outputs

-As you'll learn in these challenges, XML is a deeply nested file format.
+XML is a deeply nested file format.
 The main goal of this project is to navigate the PubMed XML file, extracting only relevant fields (see below), enriching and cleaning them using regular expressions and other tools, and finally performing data matching in the affiliations, returning a single csv file.

 A specific article can have many authors, and each of these authors can belong to multiple institutions.
 In order to present this type of nested structure in a flat csv file you will need to 'un-nest' or 'flatten' the data to obtain a single row per affiliation.

 ![Flattened author-affiliation structure](/relative/images/author_affiliation_flattened_structure.png?raw=true 'Flattened author-affiliation structure')

-Once in this format you'll need to clean and enrich it (details in challenges 2-4).
-The resulting csv should contain the following columns:
+Once in this format it's cleaned and enriched.
+The resulting csv contains the following columns:

 - Article PMID
 - Article title